Iron Curtain: Land border to Finland and Norway

 The Soviet Union built a fence along the entire border towards Norway and Finland.
 It is located one or a few kilometres from the border, and has automatic alarms detecting if someone climbs over it.

-Historian Juha Pohjonen stated in a 2005 study that people who escaped the USSR to Finland were sent back, based on a policy that was implemented unilaterally by Urho Kekkonen when he took office in 1956.
+Historian Juha Pohjonen stated in a 2005 study that people who fled the USSR to Finland were sent back, based on a policy that was implemented unilaterally by Urho Kekkonen when he took office in 1956.

 Sea border of the Baltics

 The Soviets initially attempted to apply mare clausum to the Baltic Sea, stopping any ships that were not of countries immediately around the sea.
 This was never accepted in international law, and was constantly opposed by Western Powers.
-By 1946, “all islands in the Baltic Sea belonging to the Soviet Union” and 36 village soviets along Estonia's northern and northwestern coast were defined as belonging to the "border belt," a naval boundary surrounding the Baltic SSRs.
+By 1946, "all islands in the Baltic Sea belonging to the Soviet Union" and 36 village soviets along Estonia's northern and northwestern coast were defined as belonging to the "border belt," a naval boundary surrounding the Baltic SSRs.